Second woman accuses Virginia Lt. Gov. Justin Fairfax of sexual assault

 Breaking News Emails

-In a statement from her lawyer Friday, the woman, Meredith Watson, alleged that Fairfax raped her when they were both students at Duke University in 2000.
+In a statement from her lawyer Friday, Meredith Watson alleged that Fairfax raped her when they were both students at Duke University in 2000.
 She called on Fairfax, a Democrat, to resign.

 The "attack was premeditated and aggressive," said the lawyer, Nancy Erika Smith of the firm of Smith Mullin in Montclair, New Jersey.
 She described Fairfax and Watson as friends who never dated.